jacebrowning/jacebrowning.info/projects.md

 ## MemeGen.link

-My most entertaining project is a website and API to generate memes:
+When using [Slack](https://slack.com/) for communication with colleagues and friends, I found we needed a simple way to create and share memes as links to images.
+Few of the existing meme generators allowed hot-linking to images, so I build an API to generate memes:

 * [memegen.link](https://memegen.link)